larrythecucumber321/protocol/contracts/zap/README.md

 | Chain ID | 31337 |
 | Symbol | ETH |

 Thereafter, the demo can be used to interact with the zap functionality (where all transactions/transfers are inconsequential).
+When connecting to the app, MetaMask will prompt you to switch back to the ETH network - simply press **cancel** to continue with the demo.
 Some latency can be expected when running the demo as it relies on connecting to locally running nodes on non-production hardware.

 ## Motivation